arun-dhanjal/the_cube_review/README.md

 ### Database Structure

-The back-end databases were designed at the start of the project with the intention of remaining unchanged througout the development in order to avoid later complications.
+The back-end databases were designed at the start of the project with the intention of remaining unchanged throughout the development in order to avoid later complications.
 The Entity Relationship Diagram (ERD) can be viewed below:

 ![< ERD >](/readme-docs/erd.png)